smgroves/BooleaBayes/README.rst

     :target: https://pypi.org/project/booleabayes/
     :alt: PYPi Version

 BooleaBayes is a suite of network inference tools to derive and simulate gene regulatory networks from transcriptomics data.
-To see how BooleaBayes could be applied to your own data, see our publication in PLOS Computational Biology,`Wooten, Groves et al. (2019)`_.
+To see how BooleaBayes could be applied to your own data, see our publication in PLOS Computational Biology, `Wooten, Groves et al. (2019) <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007343>`.

-.. _`Wooten, Groves et al. (2019)`:https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007343

 Installation
 ~~~~~~~~~~~~